Organic, light and wild

 Just 12 miles down the road, Lochaline is the main village on the Morvern peninsula.
 It is served by a regular ferry service to Mull and has more accommodation options, including B&Bs, hotels and the acclaimed Whitehouse restaurant.

-To book, please select a date and book online or call us on 01967 421698.
-Once a week, you can visit us by water-taxi from Tobermory (timetable can be found here for December).
+Once a week, you can visit us by Sealink water-taxi from Tobermory.
+You can find the crossing dates and times here for the rest of 2020.
 If you are coming from Mull there are also regular ferries that run from Fishnish to Lochaline seven days a week (timetable is here).
-If you are coming on your own boat there are pontoons in Lochaline or you can anchor off the coast below the distillery – give us a call in advance and we’ll come and pick you up.
+If you are coming on your own boat we have a mooring for boats in a beautiful bay below the distillery.
+It is suitable for boats up to 45ft to use at your own risk.
+If you’d like to use the mooring please call us, or there are pontoons in Lochaline (a 30 minute drive).

 Tours Available Fully Booked